-Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG. - Operation and maintenance of assets with relation to water.
+Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG Operation and maintenance of assets with relation to water.
 Lion Park Pipeline Augmentation To augment the Lion Park Pipeline to accommodate the additional demand from the new Manyavu Pipeline.
 The construction is 70% complete, all the valves have been delivered on site and the chambers are being constructed while the trenching and laying of the pipe is underway.
 Anticipated completion is Sep 2016.
 Total Project Cost: R49,208,000 (subject to review).
-Budget (subject to review): 2017/2018 - R12,125,000 2017/2018 - R5,184,000 Ward 3 in Mkhambathini Municipality.
-Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply MDG. - Operation and maintenance of Regional Bulk Water progress.
+Budget (subject to review): 2016/2017 - R12,125,000 2017/2018 - R5,184,000 Ward 3 in Mkhambathini Municipality.
+Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply MDG Operation and Regional Bulk Water progress.
 Anticipated completion Total Project Cost: R858,581,000 (subject to review).
-Budget (subject to review): 2017/2018 - R303,954,000 2017/2018 - R82,898,000 2018/2019 - R175,774,000 Wards 1, 2, 3, 4, 7, 9, 10 and 12 in uMshwathi Municipality.
-4: Maintenance and supply
+Budget (subject to review): 2016/2017 - R303,954,000 2017/2018 - R82,898,000 2018/2019 - R175,774,000 Wards 1, 2, 3, 4, 7, 9, 10 and 12 in uMshwathi Municipality.
+Outcome 6: An efficient, competitive and responsive economic infrastructure network 4: Maintenance and supply

-Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply Address backlogs in terms of the MDG.
-Operation and maintenance of assets with relation to water.
+Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG Operation and maintenance of assets with relation to water.
 Darvill Wastewater Works Upgrade progress.
 Anticipated date of Total Project Cost: R623,392,000 (subject to review).
-Budget (subject to review): 2017/2018 - R254,106,000 2017/2018 - R28,605,000 Ward 35 in The Msunduzi Municipality Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply in terms of the Wartburg HilltoBruyns PipelineAugment BruynsHill System due to - Increased growth in demand within the current supply zone of Swayimane; - Proposed housing developments on the fringes of Swayimane and, - A new supply node into llembe Municipalities Wosiyane area.
+Budget (subject to review): 2016/2017 - R254,106,000 2017/2018 - R28,605,000 Ward 35 in The Msunduzi Municipality Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG Operation and maintenance of assets with relation to water.
+Wartburg to Bruyns Hill Pipeline Augment the Wartburg-Bruyns Hill System due to - Increased growth in demand within the current supply zone of Swayimane; - Proposed housing developments on the fringes of Swayimane and, - A new supply node into llembe Municipalities Wosiyane area.
 The projected demand is expected to be 9 Ml/day.
 Initial planning suggests that a 400 mm diameter steel pipe will be required.
-In addition, a 0,5MW booster pump station is proposed at Wartburg Reservoir. render in progress.
+In addition, a 0,5MW booster pump station is proposed at Wartburg Reservoir.
+Tender in progress.
+Anticipated date of completion is Jul 2017.
 Total Project Cost: R122,612,000 (subject to review).
-Budget (subject to review): 2017/2018 - R83,035,00 2017/2018 - R12,774,000 2018/2019 - R14,970,000 uMshwathi Municipality Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured
+Budget (subject to review): 2016/2017 - R83,035,00 2017/2018 - R12,774,000 2018/2019 - R14,970,000 Ward 7 in the uMshwathi Municipality (beneficiaries include parts of Wards 6, 9, 10 and 11).
+Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured